hlorenzi/mariokartbot/README.md

 hold it behind their karts for protection.
 Itemboxes then regenerate with time automatically.

 Attack other players to lower their VR (Versus Rating).
-In the future, the game will be able to display leaderboards of all active players.
+Then, take a look at the leaderboards to see where you stand!

 Currently, the following commands are available: